Château Latour-Martillac Pessac-Léognan blanc 2022 - Grand Cru Classé

 Wine rated (2025 guide) 94/100

-Precise, attractive, mineral nose, subtly perfumed with crème fraîche, guavas, sliced apples and some green currants.
-Lively and textured, with medium to full body and a long, slightly phenolic finish.
+Precise and appealing nose, mineral, subtly scented with crème fraîche, guavas, sliced apples, and a few green currants.
+Lively and textured, with medium to full body, and a long, slightly phenolic finish.
 An exceptional wine.
-For drinking or cellaring.
+Drink now or cellar.

 Jeb Dunnuck